walidghallab/video-experience-enhancer/popup/README.md

 Command used for debugging.
 You can use it with Chrome or with VS Code.
 Instructions on how to use it are [here](https://create-react-app.dev/docs/debugging-tests/).

+### `npm run test:coverage`

+Command used for printing test coverage report.

+### `npm run test:without-watch`

+Command used for running all the tests without watch mode.
+Used from automated scripts and CI.

 ### `npm run build`

 Builds the app for production to the `/src/popup` directory.\